MOODLE (LMS) WORKSHOPS

 Explore creative ways to use the assignment tool to communicate tasks, collect students work and provide grades and feedback.
 We will discuss the different assignment types and how students can upload content for grading.

 Learn how to use the Gradebook as your primary tool for recording scores and calculating grades.
-In addition, we'll learn to export and import grades to and from Excel.
+This workshop will provide participants with a general overview of Moodle Gradebook features.
+Furthermore we'll learn to export and import grades to and from Excel.

 Calendar and Communication Tools